 Pachamama (Inkan) – Cosmic mother and Goddess of the earth she presides over the planting and harvesting of crops.

 Pomona (Roman) – The Goddess of the orchard, responsible for the care and pruning of the fruit trees.
-Although there is no surviving records of a festival to honour this goddess she was so important to the Romans that one of the twelve flamines (high priests) of the cities was assigned to her worship at her shrine, the Pomonal.
+Although there is no surviving records of a festival to honor this goddess she was so important to the Romans that one of the twelve flamines (high priests) of the cities was assigned to her worship at her shrine, the Pomonal.

 Po Ino Nogar (Cambodian) - A Goddess of agriculture who protects the fields and harvests.
 Born in the clouds she spreads her generative, gentle rain onto the land below.
 Her name means “great one, mother of the kingdom.”